solidity-labs-io/forge-proposal-simulator/docs/overview/architecture/proposal-functions.md

     Flags used in `run()` function:

     -   **DO_DEPLOY**: When set to true, triggers the deployment of contracts on-chain.
-Default value is false.
+Default value is true.
     -   **DO_AFTER_DEPLOY_MOCK**: When set to true, initiates post-deployment mocking processes.
 Used to simulate an action that has not happened yet for testing such as dealing tokens for testing or simulating scenarios after deployment.
 Default value is true.
     -   **DO_BUILD**: When set to true, controls the build process and transforms plain solidity code into calldata encoded for the user's governance model.
 Default value is true.
     -   **DO_SIMULATE**: When set to true, allows for the simulation of saved actions during the `build` step.
 Default value is true.